TypeStrong/ts-loader/CONTRIBUTING.md

 OK - you're actually ready.
 We're going to publish.
 Here we need tread carefully.
 Follow these steps:

-- clone ts-loader from the main repo with this command: `https://github.com/TypeStrong/ts-loader.git`
+- clone ts-loader from the main repo with this command: `git clone https://github.com/TypeStrong/ts-loader.git`
 - [Login to npm](https://docs.npmjs.com/cli/adduser) if you need to: `npm login`
 - install ts-loaders packages with `npm install`
 - build ts-loader with `npm run build`